darpanrajput/Youtube-Clone-Project/README.md

 ## Youtube Clone Project.
-This project is clone of youtube app and is only for learning purposes. it include only basic funtionality of the youtube app like signin,video streaming,upload video to firebase,like,dislike a video and subscribe to a channel. for video demo [click here](https://www.instagram.com/p/Ci2JkasDhgt/)
+This project is a clone of the youtube app and is only for learning purposes. it includes only basic functionality of the youtube app like sign-in, video streaming, uploading video to firebase, liking- disliking a video and subscribing to a channel. for video demo [click here](https://www.instagram.com/p/Ci2JkasDhgt/)

 <sub>**Note**:**Avoid cloning the assets folder**</sub>
 ## Project Screenshots